Holiday search

 You are guaranteed a great diving experience with this passionate dive team!
 The Manta Maria Dive Centre is SSI and PADI affiliated, and have discovered a range of great dive sites and dive day trips.
 Situated at the marine at Vila do Porto, the dive centre will pick you up from the Hotel Colombo each day.

 All dives are operated from RIBs, dive sites vary from close by up to a range of 30 nautical miles for the more challenging offshore open sea, reef plateaux sites including Dollabarat and Formigas.
-Alongside Baixa do Ambrósio, these sites are seamounts which bring nutrients close to the surface allowing the marine life to expand in numbers.
+Alongside Baixa do Ambrósio, these sites are seamounts which bring nutrients close to the surface, allowing the marine life to expand in numbers.
 Encounters with devils rays, dusky groupers and turtles in season, with the possibility for whale sharks and other cetaceans either diving or from the vessel.

 A typical 5 day, 10 dive package costs approximately £380.
 Nitrox and equipment rental is available at supplement cost payable locally.
 A range of diving courses are available, however to make the most of the diving that Santa Maria has to offer it is recommended to be Advanced Open Water (or equivalent) to access the submerged pinnacles.
-Manta Maria Dive Centre also offer snorkelling and boat trips around the island, these are typically conducted in the afternoon after diving in the morning.
+Manta Maria Dive Centre also offers snorkelling and boat trips around the island, these are typically conducted in the afternoon after diving in the morning.

 Santa Maria or the Island of the Sun is the oldest of the Azorean Islands and is renowned for its dry and warm climate.
 It is here that Christopher Columbus sought refuge on his return from America.
 Santa Maria boasts one of the best beaches in the Azores and the Baia da Praia nature reserve.